 Your new ingound pool is now ready to be filled!
 Coogan’s will now start all pool equipment to begin pumping, filtering, and circulating the newly added water.
 We then add the necessary chemicals to start the water balancing process.
 Our crew is there to get the water moving as quickly as the pool is getting filled.
 We usually recommend bulk water delivery to expedite the filling process and minimize the risk of plaster damage.
 Please note that the plaster must cure for 30 days before the inground pool heater is turned on.
 Our pools are equipped with the newest technology so you can enjoy running your new pool and spa remotely.
 We use the Jandy AquaLink automation system for complete pool and spa control.
 With this system every function of your pool can be controlled including jets, lights, pool/spa switching, jet speeds and heater.
 Discover the pleasure of starting your spa before leaving work so it’s warm and waiting when you arrive home.

 Step 10 – Jump in!

-It's finally time to enjoy your beautiful new pool.
+It’s finally time to enjoy your beautiful new pool.
 Our project manager is happy to walk you through the easy operation of your pool equipment and show you how to keep the water perfectly balanced and clean.
-It's good to know that Coogan's is just a phone call away to answer any later questions you might have about the care and use of your new pool.
+Coogan’s is just a phone call away to answer any later questions you might have about the care and use of your new pool.